-Identity Theft (also known as identity fraud) is a type of crime where an individual uses someone else’s personal data to deceive and it typically is for financial/economical gain.
+Identity Theft (also known as identity fraud) is a type of crime where an individual uses someone else’s personal data to deceive.
+It is typically used for financial/economic gain.
 It’s more common than we would like to think.
-In a recent story on NBC News sites a study that says 1 in 5 Americans identify themselves as a victim of identity theft or fraud.
+In fact, in a recent story on NBC News, it cites a study that says 1 in 5 Americans identifies themselves as a victim of identity theft or fraud.
 The researchers of the study estimate that means this crime has hit 44 million people.
-That number is eye opening, or it should be.
+That number is eye-opening, or it should be.
 So what can you do to protect yourself from such theft?

 1. Know the common types of identity theft: There are multiple ways people can steal your identity.
-They can watch you from a nearby location (also called shoulder surfing).
+First, they can watch you from a nearby location (also called shoulder surfing).
 They can listen in on calls where you give out personal information.
-They can steal your information off of pre approvals from credit cards that you discard in the mail without shredding, or use email “spam”.
+Another type of identity theft that can occur is stealing your information off of pre-approvals from credit cards that you discard in the mail without shredding, or use email “spam”.
 They can also use computer technology to steal large amounts of personal information.

 2. Take steps to protect personal information: Taking advice from USA.gov, you should protect your information.
 For example, only give your social security number out when completely necessary.
 See the complete list on their website located here: https://www.usa.gov/identity-theft

-First and foremost, stay on top of your credit and bank accounts and watch for changes that don’t seem normal.
+First and foremost, stay on top of your credit and bank accounts.
+Be sure to watch for changes that don’t seem normal.
 You can get your credit information for free via websites like www.creditkarma.com now.
 If you notice changes that aren’t normal, take action immediately.

 1. Contact your bank and your credit card companies.
 Check for a fraud department and inform them of the problem.
-Close and freeze accounts, change any logins or passwords associated with any of your financial accounts.
+Make sure to close and freeze accounts.
+Also, change any logins or passwords associated with any of your financial accounts.
 If there are PIN numbers associated with any of your financial accounts request they be changed as well.

 3. Report the fraud to the police.